SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/bpmn import/readme.md

 i.
 Click on “Get Procurement Approver” placeholder <br>
 ![](images/BPMN_Get_Proc_Approver_9.png)
 ii.
 Click on “Replace with Subprocess” <br>
 iii.
-Choose “Get Procurement Approver” from Available Subprocesses(Hint: You can create a subprocess from scratch using Create a new subprocess if there are no available subprocesses) <br>
+Choose “Procurement Review Process” from Available Subprocesses(Hint: You can create a subprocess from scratch using Create a new subprocess if there are no available subprocesses) <br>
 iv.
 Now the placeholder is replaced with actual subprocess .You can click on “Open Editor” to check the content of the form  <br>
 v.
 Click on General tab and <br>
 <ul>